blake-education/hopscotch/README.md

 end
 ```

-While this example _could_ work, we're already duplicating code and things could easily get out of sync with the previous Signup workflow.
+While this example _could_ work, we're already duplicating code and things could easily get out of sync with the previous Signup runner.
 Let's say steps get removed or changed and we forget to update in both places.. bug reports will soon roll in.
 Let's fix this.

-Here is where services comes to shine.
-Services are able to nest other services.
-Let's see how we can clean up our code with a new Service that utilizes this.
+Here is where Steps shine.
+Steps can be composed to nest other steps.
+Let's see how we can clean up our code with a new Step that utilizes this.

 ```ruby
 module Service